 Millennials were raised on stories from their Boomer parents who ‘worked their way through college,’ graduated debt-free, and bought a four-bedroom house in a nice neighborhood, an hour from the city, with a down payment scrounged together from change they found between couch cushions.
 Things, they told their children, while obviously different, were not fundamentally different.
 This was laughably untrue.

 Late last century, as the trend toward college normalized into cultural expectation, the number of Americans with degrees increased.
 Graduation was no longer much of a feather in your cap, it only meant you weren’t illiterate.
-The credential — simply having graduated from somewhere — became table stakes for every desk job in the country, reinforcing the trend toward college while reducing the value of a degree.
+The credential — simply having graduated from somewhere — became table stakes for every desk job in the country, both reinforcing the trend toward college while reducing the value of a degree.
 The cost of that degree, on the other hand, skyrocketed, and not only because of demand.
-Much of the debt crisis is an invention of our government (surprise), which both monopolized lending, and banned discharging student debt in bankruptcy (!!!).
+Much of the debt crisis is an invention of our government, which both monopolized lending, and effectively banned discharging student debt in bankruptcy (!!!).

 Here’s how we fix the student debt crisis in three easy steps: